 Over 5000 shares on WeChat moments and just under 1000 reposts to conversation groups helped the content go viral with 7000 reads on articles.
 The brand’s Weibo following increased by 30% which will help with their long-term community development & customer loyalty programs.

 ‘Marie Claire China’ featuring the brand in an article significantly raised the profile of Vita Wei and the campaign generally.

-As a result of the campaign Vita Wei established themselves as the most reputable Chinese high-end ready to wear brand and inspired a whole wave of other domestic clothing lines to aim for quality in a market that is more competitive than ever for international brands.
+As a result of the campaign, Vita Wei established itself as the most reputable Chinese high-end ready-to-wear brand and inspired a whole wave of other domestic clothing lines to aim for quality in a market that is more competitive than ever for international brands.